First Aid for Dogs – Vomiting in Dogs

-We are really pleased to introduce a new series on Puppy Tales called Vet Check!
 We have been lucky enough to team up with Dr Abbie Tipler from Mosman Vet to create a new section that will help you answer health questions you might have about your dog.
 So let’s get straight into it with some information on vomiting in dogs.

 1. What are some of the reasons dogs vomit?